ckirk/notyourguru/src/pages/index.md

         beyond your comfort zone.
 By taking on our challenges, you not only expand your skills and knowledge but also build resilience and confidence in your abilities.
-Not Your Guru Retreats fosters an environment where you can gauge your current strengths and weaknesses, identify areas for improvement, and set realistic goals - fitness or otherwise - tailored to your individual abilities.
+Not Your Guru Retreats fosters an environment where you can gauge your current strengths, identify areas for improvement, and set realistic goals - fitness or otherwise - tailored to your individual abilities.
     - image: /img/connection.png
       text: Connection to Self, Others, and Nature
-      description: Remove yourself from the hustle and bustle of every day life, where most people spend their days looking right through other people, and take time to connect to yourself, others, and nature.
+      description: Remove yourself from the hustle and bustle of every day life, where many of us spend our days looking right through other people, and take time to connect to yourself, others, and nature.
 Connection and presence is essential for cultivating inner peace, fostering meaningful relationships, and experiencing the profound beauty of the natural world.
 Encountering other like-minded individuals in a serene retreat setting not only encourages camaraderie but also provides opportunities